veebch/nodemode/README.md

 `ssh admin@<YOURNODEIP>`
 Using your node login password

-Edit `/home/pi/.bashrc` and comment out (add a # to the beginning of the line) the last line of it, changing to `#SCRIPT=/home/admin/00infoLCD.sh`
+Edit `/home/pi/.bashrc` and comment out (add a # to the beginning of the line) the last line of it, changing it to `#SCRIPT=/home/admin/00infoLCD.sh`

 Exit, and ssh back in as the user pi. `ssh pi@<YOURNODEIP>`